 Advancement to Candidacy is a major step in fulfilling the requirements for the Master's Degree.
-Advancement to Candidacy is accomplished by presenting evidence of having an approved program of study, a grade point average of 3.25 and a minimum of 12 semester hours of graduate work.
-These credits must be taken at Bowie State University and count toward the degree.
-Should the required 3.25 average not be attained when a maximum of 18 credit hours has been earned, Advancement to Candidacy will be denied.
+Advancement to Candidacy is accomplished by presenting evidence of having an approved program of study, a grade point average of 3.25 and a minimum of 12 - 18 semester hours of specific program core courses graduate work taken at Bowie State University.
+Should the required 3.25 average not be attained when a maximum of 18 credit hours have been earned, Advancement to Candidacy will be denied.
+Students will be given the opportunity to retake courses that were taken as part of the 12 - 18 credit hours requirement.
+Students will not be allowed to go beyond the 18 credit limit if they have not met the requirement for advancement to candidacy.
 Each graduate program may have additional requirements for Advancement to Candidacy that students are required to complete.
 Additional requirements will be included in the section of the catalog for each program.

-Students must be advanced to candidacy before taking the Comprehensive Examination, Seminar or Practicum (Practicum II for Counseling Psychology students).
+Students must be advanced to candidacy before taking the Comprehensive Examination, Seminar or Practicum (Internship I and II for Mental Health Counseling).

-- I. A student must apply for Advancement to Candidacy by completing the Request for Advancement to Candidacy form and submitting it to the Office of the Registrar.
-The form can be filed once the student has taken 12 credits of coursework but must be completed before 18 credits are earned. - II.
-The Graduate Records Coordinator will review the student's records to assess academic progress. - III.
-If the student has met the requirements for advancement, the student will be advanced and the student information system, PeopleSoft, will be updated to reflect so. - IV.
-If the student is not advanced, the Graduate School will correspond with the student to direct him/her to the advisor to develop a plan to follow in order to achieve advancement.
+- A student must apply for Advancement to Candidacy by completing the Request for Advancement to Candidacy form and submitting it to the Graduate School.
+The form can be filed once the student has taken 12 credits of required coursework but must be completed before 18 credits are earned. - II.
+The Graduate Records Coordinator will review the student's records to determine academic progress. - III.
+If the student has met the requirements for Advancement to Candidacy, the student will be advanced and the student information system, PeopleSoft, will be updated to reflect so. - IV.
+If the student is denied Advancement to Candidacy, the Graduate School will correspond with the student to direct him/her to the advisor to develop a plan for meeting the Advancement to Candidacy requirement. - V. A student who does not satisfy the advancement to candidacy requirement will not be allowed to continue taking courses after the completion of the first 18 credit hours.

-In order to insure adherence to the Advancement to Candidacy policy, a negative service indicator is place on the graduate student PeopleSoft accounts during the semester in which the student registers for the 18th credit hour.
-Once the student has been advanced the service indicator is removed and the student may continue to register through to the completion of the degree program.
+In order to insure adherence to the Advancement to Candidacy policy, a negative service indicator is placed on the graduate student's PeopleSoft accounts during the semester in which the student registers for the 18th credit hour.
+Once the student has met the Advancement to Candidacy requirement, the service indicator is removed and the student may continue his/her program of study.